-On occasion, the sheer crush of pilgrims trying to fulfill the various ritual obligations of the hajj has led to accidents, from trampling of some pilgrims to collapse of tunnels and other infrastructure.
+On occasion, the volume of pilgrims trying to fulfill the various ritual obligations of the hajj has led to accidents, from trampling of some pilgrims to collapse of tunnels and other infrastructure.
 Some modifications have been made to the hajj procedures in order to help reduce such incidents, such as the recent renovation of the bridges to the jamraat, or pillars of the devil, and the new practice of handing out prepackaged packets of pebbles for the stoning of the devil ritual so that pilgrims do not need to search for small stones on the ground in the foothills.

 The logistical issues of the hajj have also lent themselves to extraordinary architectural solutions.
 The Great Mosque complex has been expanded to accommodate more pilgrims, and the hajj terminal at the King Abdulaziz International Airport in Jeddah has won architectural awards for meeting the challenge of accommodating the huge numbers of hajjis in an innovative and culturally appropriate way.
-The enormous terminal, used only for a short time each year, literally takes the form of a traditional hajj tent to new heights, creating enormous, well-ventilated open spaces.
+The enormous terminal, used only for a short time each year, takes the form of a traditional hajj tent to new heights with enormous, well-ventilated open spaces.

 Day 1: The 8th day of Dhu'l-Hijjah (the month of Hajj)